valentermz/MyDissertation/README.md

 - There's a name clash error with the definition of `\ifpdf`.
 I've added the line `\let\ifpdf\relax` to avoid it after the declaratin of the `\documentclass`.
 - The double spacing affects matrix environments.
 These should be fixed on the class, but it can also be done by hand by adding `\renewcommand*{\arraystretch}{0.65}` or `\singlespacing` before the matrix environment.

+The front cover and the first page of the first chapter are labled as "Page 1".
+Add `\setcounter{page}{-3}` at the front cover to avoid a warning.

+Several fonts are not available in the required sizes.
+The package `lmodern` fixes some issues but not all.

 I've created an environment `"metadata"` to include Keywords and MSC.
 The definition is in `valente.sty`.

-Several fonts are not available in the required sizes.
-The package `lmodern` fixes some issues but not all.